 So you can open a bag of candy before you get to the airport, place it in your carry on and then go through airport security without running into any issues.

-Gummy candy may be made from gelatin, so you might think that the 3-1-1 Rule applies, but you can bring gummy candy in both your checked and carry on bags without any restrictions.
+Gummy candy may be made from gelatin, so you might think that the 3-1-1 Rule applies, but you can bring gummy candy like gummy bears on a plane in both your checked and carry on bags without any restrictions.

 Other Types of Candy